survivejs/webpack-book/manuscript/techniques/02_using_web_workers.md

 To keep it simple, we'll tell webpack which files should be treated as loaders through inline loader definitions.
 Another option would be to push it to webpack configuration as discussed in the *Loader Definitions* chapter.

-In that case you have to filter the files somehow.
+In that case, you have to filter the files somehow.
 One option would be to rely on a naming convention so that you name each worker with a `.worker.js` suffix.
 You could also push them to a directory as that's enough context information too.

 ## Setting Up a Worker

 A worker has to do two things: listen to messages and respond.
-Between those two actions it can perform computation.
-In this case we'll accept text data, append it to itself, and send the result.
+Between those two actions, it can perform a computation.
+In this case, we'll accept text data, append it to itself, and send the result.

 **app/worker.js**